jacobr130/CSC-132-Final-Project/games/README.md

 # Final Project: Games
-This is where our 3 games will be held
+This is where our games will be held.